John-R-Wallace-NOAA/Improving_TMB_gdbsource_under_Windows/README.md

 ## Improving gdbsource() under Windows with Sys.which(), 'quit' in gdb, and Rtools 3.5

+### Update 26 Sep 2022
+Instead of using Rtools 3.5 for ver 7.9.1 of GDB, the DOS batch file:

+    gdb ver 10.2 from mingw64 ver 8.5.0 to rtools42.bat

+in the 'R_and_CPP' folder (in this repo) gives information how to download and install GDB version 8.5.0 from winlibs.com.
+GCC 10.3.0 also contains GDB version 8.5.0.
+The more recent GCC versions to contain later versions of GDB, but they are more complexly intergrated into the release.

+---

 With a clean install of CRAN R ver 4.2.1 and Rtools 4.2, without Rtools 3.5 installed, gdbsource() under Windows fails due to a missing gdb.exe.
 Jeroen Ooms took over maintaining Rtools for Windows R from Prof. Brian Ripley and Duncan Murdoch starting with Rtools 4.0, and neither Rtools 4.0 nor 4.2 have gdb.exe available: https://cran.r-project.org/bin/windows/Rtools/

 In 2021 Mark Bravington tried to add gdb to Rtools 4.0 under Windows without success: https://stat.ethz.ch/pipermail/r-devel/2021-April/080623.html .
 In response to the Mark's post (and as I independently discovered), Tomas Kalibera points out that Rtools 3.5 can still be used for gdb.exe (just copying over gdb.exe does not work).